The Future Homes Standard is a set of rules that will come into effect from 2025 to ensure new homes produce less carbon emissions.

-A full technical specification for the Future Homes Standard will be consulted on in 2023, with the necessary legislation introduced in 2024, ahead of implementation in 2025.
+Ahead of the Standard coming into effect, a technical specification will be consulted on in 2023 by the Department for Levelling Up, Housing and Communities (DLUHC), with the necessary legislation introduced in 2024, ahead of implementation in 2025.

 What is the Future Homes Standard?

-Once the legislation is passed 2025, all new homes will have to be built according to the standards.
+But the Standard will comprise a series of further amendments to Part F and Part L of the Building Regulations for new homes.
+Once the legislation is passed in 2025, all new homes will have to be built according to the Standard.

 - Mandatory space for hot water storage